euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 CPython's garbage collector, i.e. the code that searches for reference cycles.
 Basically a ``PyObject`` exposes its references to other objects this way.
 While JyNI explores the native reference graph, it mirrors it on Java-side using some minimalistic head-objects (``JyNIGCHead`` s); see figure :ref:`rnrg`.
-Note that with this design, also Java-object, especialy Jython-PyObjects can participate in the reference graph keep parts of it alive.
+Note that with this design, also Java-objects, especially Jython-PyObjects can participate in the reference graph and keep parts of it alive.

 .. latex::
    \begin{figure}[H]\noindent\makebox[\columnwidth][c]{\includegraphics[scale=0.42]{JyNIGCBasic_0108.eps}}